 Finally, we will discuss a road map of how organizations to begin to explore developing child and/or elder care supports for their employees and how to create a business case that will be compelling for senior level decision-makers.
 Following this road map will result in a data-driven due diligence process that will clearly demonstrate whether the need exists for dependent care supports among your workforce.

 The government recently provided the definition of a full-time employee, which set wheels in motion for employers in the restaurant, staffing, retail, hotel and all of the other service industries where part-time employees are prevalent.
-While the penalty will impact some employers, many will find it advantageous to manage their employees to fewer than 30 hours per week, exempting them from the penalty.
+While the delayed employer mandate will impact some employers, many will find it advantageous to manage their employees to fewer than 30 hours per week, exempting them from the penalty arriving in 2015.
 Several well-known large employers have already suggested they may cease hiring full-time hourly workers and begin transitioning to part-time employees to avoid having to provide these employees with health insurance.
 Many employers with part-time employees will discontinue offering insurance and encourage their part-timers to purchase coverage through the exchanges.
 These employees look to their employer for solutions and even if the benefits are voluntary, employees appreciate the knowledge of an HR department, the ease and pre-tax benefits of payroll deduction, and the education that comes with a common benefit structure among a large number of co-workers.

 How can you attract and retain the best part-timer workers when you aren't offering major medical coverage?
 This session will review which companies are affected by the ACA mandate, calculating full-time vs. part-time workers, the financial impact of not offering coverage (pay vs. penalty), options for part-time employees, and best practices for managing your part-time employee population.